braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ### Extracting Data

-The following endpoints are available to extract the `alias` set in each message variant in a campaign or an email Canvas step:
+The following endpoints are available to extract the `alias` set in each message variant in a campaign or an email Canvas component:

 - [Campaign Link Alias Endpoint][3]
 - [Canvas Link Alias Endpoint][4]